rob550-docs/rob550-docs.github.io/docs/botlab/checkpoints/competition.md

 ### Event 4: Warehouse [500 points max]

 Below is an example of what the warehouse arena will look like.
 Your MBot will move the pick-up targets (green boxes, arrow indicating pick up direction) to the drop-off targets (red boxes, to be stacked on top of).
+Your bot will start at a random initial location and must localize itself within the map at the start.

 <a class="image-link" href="/assets/images/botlab/checkpoints/competition.png">
 <img src="/assets/images/botlab/checkpoints/competition.png" alt=" " style="max-width:400px;"/>